-Short Definition: The increase in dollar value of purchases made through term contracts for the Cooperative (COterm contracts in the previous (baseline) year.
+Short Definition: The increase in dollar value of purchases made through term contracts for the Texas SmartBuy members through term contracts in the previous (baseline) year.

-OP) Program compared to the dollar value of purchases made by the CO-OP members through entities such as cities, counties and school districts.
-Increasing the dollar value of purchases made through the CO-OP Program allows the state to maximize its volume buying power, resulting in lower costs to all state agencies.
+Membership program compared to the dollar value of purchases made by the Texas SmartBuy services to governmental entities such as cities, counties and school districts.
+Increasing the dollar value of purchases made through the membership Program allows the state to maximize its volume buying power, resulting in lower costs to all state agencies.
 It also provides the CO-OP members with a cost-effective procurement mechanism.